DataDog/datadog-api-client-go/api/v2/datadog/docs/LogsArchivesApi.md

 > RolesResponse ListArchiveReadRoles(ctx, archiveId)

-List read roles for an archive
+Returns all read roles a given archive is restricted to.

 ### Example